smikhalevski/tokenizer-dsl/README.md

 `reader` is the reader that actually reads the chars from the string.

-The next step is to create a tokenizer and provide it a set of rules:
+The next step is to create a tokenizer that uses our rules:

 ```ts
 const tokenize = createTokenizer([